-• The Genentech Patient Foundation gives you Rituxan for free, if you're eligible
+The Genentech Patient Foundation gives you Rituxan for free, if you're eligible

-Have health insurance and can't pay for Rituxan: Affordability Options
+Have health insurance and need help paying for Rituxan: Affordability Options

-- The Rituxan Immunology Co-pay Program may help you if you have commercial health insurance and meet other eligibility criteria - We can refer you to an independent co-pay assistance foundation.
+- The Rituxan Immunology Co-pay Program may help you if you have commercial health insurance and meet other eligibility criteria[†] - We can refer you to an independent co-pay assistance foundation.
 This is a charitable organization that may give financial help for medicines[‡]

-Want information and resources about Rituxan: Rituxan Patient Education and Treatment Resources§
+Want information and resources about Rituxan: Rituxan Patient Education and Treatment Resources5

-• Get email or mail with regular updates and tips about your treatment with Rituxan
+Get email or mail with regular updates and tips about your treatment with Rituxan

-Not sure what you need?
 The Genentech Patient Resource Center can help answer questions and connect you to an appropriate patient support service.
-Call 1-877-GENENTECH (1-877-436-3683) with questions or to get started.